IRT-SystemX/InteractiveAI/resources/README.md

    - Username: `publisher_test`
    - Password: `test`

 These credentials are created by the InteractiveAI platform.
-The RTE's simulator only requests access to the InteractiveAI platform server using these credentials.
+The PowerGrid's simulator only requests access to the InteractiveAI platform server using these credentials.

 # 3 Project Structure